top of page

 Step 2: Opening Cypress

 Once Cypress is installed, you can open it for the first time.
-Run the following command in your terminal:
+Run this command in your terminal:

 npx cypress open